-Heritage breeds are those that breed naturally, have higher resistance to disease, tolerate various weather conditions, and have slower growth rates.
+After raising multiple breeds of turkeys, we have settled on one breed, due to space and picked the Beltsville Small White Turkey.
+While not an overly old breed, they are a great breed that is in dire need of assistance to keep the genetics alive.
+Heritage breeds like the Beltsville Small White are those that breed naturally, have higher resistance to disease, tolerate various weather conditions, and have slower growth rates.
 Our heritage turkeys typically take 9 months to reach market weight.
 Even then, the toms dress out at 15 pounds while the hens are 7 pounds.
 The end result, however, is the the best tasting turkey possible.
 Turkeys are available live anytime or fully processed just in time for Thanksgiving and Christmas.

 American Buff Geese are listed as an Ark of Taste Breed.
 They are a medium to large breed with the most gentle disposition.
 Geese do very well on pasture and provide some of the most fantastic tasting meat we have ever had.